 Construction, maintenance, alteration and repair of a crossover is the responsibility of the property owner.
 This includes all pipes, kerbing and any other work undertaken as part of the construction.

-Written approval from Council is required to construct, modify or alter a crossover.
-Basic maintenance and upkeep, such as repairing cracks or mowing the footpath does not require council approval.
+Written approval may be required by Council to construct, modify or alter a crossover if the proposed crossover is considered a non-standard crossover.
+Basic maintenance and upkeep, such as repairing cracks or mowing the footpath does not require Council approval.

 - Non-standard vehicle crossover.
 This type of crossover requires an Operational Works application, DA Form 1 - Development Application Details.
 Fees are applicable.
 The applicant will be contacted within 10 business days.

-Construction, modification or alteration of a vehicle crossover must not commence until approval has been received.
+Construction, modification or alteration of a non-standard vehicle crossover must not commence until approval has been received.